 I worked on my first naming assignment about 15 years ago at Interbrand San Francisco.
-I liked it so much that after leaving Interbrand, I decided to start moonlighting as a freelance namer for agencies all over the world.
+I liked it so much that after leaving Interbrand, I decided to start moonlighting as a freelance namer for agencies all over the world, and I started to gain insights into each agency’s process for brand naming.
 I’ve since lived and worked in Asia, eventually returning to Interbrand San Francisco as director of verbal identity.

-Based on all the naming projects I’ve worked on, input from other professional namers I’ve interviewed, and a little desktop research, I’ve outlined the seven-step naming process below.
+Based on all the naming projects I’ve worked on, input from other professional namers I’ve interviewed, and a little desktop research, I’ve outlined the seven-step process for brand naming below.
 Read on for notes and comments on each step.

 The naming brief is usually a short document outlining the parameters for the name to be developed.
 It could be as little as the notes from a one-hour brainstorm session or a formal document.
 The brief should help the team align on details like what the name should express, what approaches are acceptable (e.g., descriptive names) or what constructs are out of bounds (e.g., no coined words).